KostasValeckas/PyLongslit/paper.md

 # Summary

-We present a new Python pipeline for processing data from astronomical long-slit spectroscopy observations with CCD detectors.
+We present a new Python pipeline for processing data from astronomical long-slit spectroscopy observations recorded with CCD detectors.

 The pipeine is designed to aim for **simplicity**, **manual execution**, **transparency** and **robustness**.
 The inspiration for the pipeline is to provide a manual and simple counterpart to the well-established semi-automated and automated pipelines.
 The intented use-cases are **teaching** and **cases where